jonathanfox5/gogadget/README.md

    find . -type f -name "*.ogg" -exec sh -c 'ffmpeg -i "$1" "${1%.*}.mp3" && rm "$1"' _ {} \;
   ```

 - `--excluded-words` is a spreadsheet with words that you don't want included in your deck.
 This is useful to make sure that you aren't wasting time reviewing words that you already know.
 [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists) is a good source for frequency lists but you could also export your known words from Anki to get a more personalised experience.
 The only requirement is that the words that you want to filter out should be in column `A` of the spreadsheet though you can use multiple sub-sheets in the file if you wish to organise them.
+I've uploaded example exclude lists [here](https://github.com/jonathanfox5/gogadget/tree/main/examples/exclude_lists/)

 ## Example use case